 Create a Complex Reactor Script

-file of the project files (minus node_modules
+file containing the project files (minus node_modules

-) and upload through the Dashboard.
+) and upload it through the Dashboard.

 A Simple Supply Chain